ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Genome_and_Annotation_Submission.md

 ./table2asn -t template.sbt -i TN10GenomeSNPFixedFinal.fasta -f SortedTN10FinalManualAnnotation.gff3 -gaps-unknown 500 -M n -o annotation.sqn -locus-tag-prefix ACNJWR -Z -usemt many -N 51029 -y "This is a consensus annotation using long and short RNA sequence reads"
 ```
+-t is the template file you made online earlier
+-i is the genome
+-f is the gff3 annotation
+-gaps-unknown is to designate that my gaps are not estimated sizes and not the usual 100bp gap space that NCBI expects.
+-M  is to designate your submission as a genome (n) or a transcriptome (t).
+-o is the name of the .sqn output
+-locus-tag-prefix is the assigned bioproject locus tag from creating a bioproject
+-Z add a discrepancy report to the output, annotating errors in the conversion
+-usemt tells the computer to use one or many threads
+-N is the taxonID for your species' genome
+-y is a comment to add more detail to your submission

 This script will produce four files.
 * annotation.stats -- overview of errors in annotation